Zaobao.sg bags S$200,000 in funding from Google innovation challenge

 Separately, Google noted that it received 215 applications from 18 countries within two months of opening up the Innovation Challenge - 23 projects were eventually selected, with S$4.3 million in funding provided.

-Launched by the GNI, which seeks to help journalism thrive in the digital age, the challenge focuses on projects that enable the generation of new reader revenues, and are evaluated based on their impact on the news ecosystem, levels of innovation, feasibility, and inspiration.
+Launched by the GNI, which seeks to help journalism thrive in the digital age, the challenge focuses on projects that enable revenues from engaging new readers, and are evaluated based on their impact on the news ecosystem, levels of innovation, feasibility and inspiration.

 Google added that several themes emerged from the applications reviewed, including: building or renovating membership models, leveraging machine learning and AI (artificial intelligence) to surface more engaging content, and gamification to create community-wide sharing.